mamoore1440/personal-site/src/content/model/RTH-Part-1.md

 4. Humans have free-will
 This one will have a bit of flak.
 There is always a debate about whether or not Humans have free-will or not.
 Maybe all of existance is deterministic.
 Where ever you stand on this issue it doesn't really matter that much.
 It will affect small parts of conclusions but that will be in the later parts.
 To be honest this is only a minor assertion.
 Again, the model is really only being made to prove a couple of things about economics.

+5. Humans interact with Reality based on their Subjections This isn't an assertion about reality so much as a fact about the model.
+But it is important to understand and work with so I will put it in the assumptions.

-5. Reality does not have free-will
+6. Reality does not have free-will
 I've never seen this not be the accepted position.
 I've never seen someone have the opposite take, so I'm just going to move on.

-6. Reality changes over Time
+7. Reality changes over Time
 Also another take that I've never seen the opposite be taken.
 No one has even been a Devil's advocate on this one.

-7. Time always moves forward.
+8. Time always moves forward.
 Again, another cold take.
 I'm just going to move on.

-8. Humans and Reality interact with each other over the S&D Field.
+9. Humans and Reality interact with each other over the S&D Field.
-This isn't an assertion about reality so much as a fact about the model.
-But it is important to understand and work with so I will put it in the assumptions.
+Same as 5.
+Not really an assumption so much as a fact.

-9. The base measurements for Humans, Reality, and Time are the smallest possible measurements This is also not so much an assertions so much as a fact about the model.
-Again, this is important to understand so I did put it in assumptions.
+10. The base measurements for Humans, Reality, and Time are the smallest possible measurements Same as 5 and 9.
+This is more of a fact.

 This concludes the assumptions and so we can move on to proofs.